-The Edna Manley College of the Visual and Performing Arts embraces diversity and welcomes students from different races, cultural backgrounds, countries and nationalities.
-The Registry and Student Services Departments provide services and information to assist in a smooth transition to life at the College and in Jamaica.
+The Registry and Student Services Departments provide services and information to assist international students for a smooth transition to life at the College and in Jamaica.

-Along with fulfilling admissions requirements, there are some immigration documentation and fees that are required.
+Along with fulfilling admissions requirements, there are some immigration documentation and fees international students require.

 International Student – This is where a foreign national is enrolled in an Institution of learning, registered by the Ministry of Education, Jamaica.
 This person should attend the PICA office on arrival in the Island within two weeks of entering Jamaica and have their extension placed in their passport.
 The following is needed for this process: